 Adding visual content to your script will save you time when shooting and also when editing.

 CTA = Call to action.

-As seen above, your script and video must end with a CTA to be effective and engaging.
+As seen above, your script and video should end with a CTA to be effective and engaging.
 A CTA can be to ask to visit your site to bring traffic, to download the white paper to highlight your expertise, to give his email to send your newsletter ...